vlandham/captain_z/out/captain_z.md

 What she saw took her breath away.

 There wasn't just one ship out in the water, so early in the morning.
-There was an entire fleet of ships, and they were all flying the black flag of the Jolly Rodger.
+There was an entire fleet of ships, and they were all flying the black flag of the Jolly Roger.
 Pirates had come into the port.

 Most were floating out in the open waters, in a loose formation.
 A few were docking near the center of town.
 From where she stood, high up on the hill, Captain Z could barely make out pirate crews coming off these docked ships.
 They were coming into the city, and looked to be carrying swords, knives, and guns with them.